guptv93/guptv93.github.io/_probability/discrete_variables.md

 * If $X$ is a Bernoulli RV with probability $p$ of success, then $\expect[X] = p$ and $\v(X) = p(1-p)$

-#### Conditioning (on Events)
+### Conditioning (on Events)

-After variance we discuss conditional PMF, conditional Expected Value and conditional Variance (all conditioned on any event $A$).
+Here we discuss conditional PMF, conditional expected value and conditional variance (all conditioned on any event $A$).
 All the formulas remain the same, but now we use conditional probabilities instead of absolute probabilities.

 ![image-20200626174130351](/assets/images/probability/discrete_random_variables.assets/image-20200626174130351.png)